webit-de/blowup.js/README.md

 npm install blowup
 ```

-Alternatively, download the package and reference the `blowup.js` filein your HTML file.
+Alternatively, download the package and reference the `blowup.js` file in your HTML file.
 Ensure you have included the latest stable jQuery version before including `blowup.js`.

 ```html